-Students wishing to add an endorsement to their teacher certification must apply to WSU's add-on endorsement program.
-Once all coursework and testing requirements are met, students must submit a separate application to have the endorsement added to their certificate.
-More information and both applications can be found on the Student Services' website https://education.wsu.edu/undergradprograms/teachered/endorsements/
+If you wish to add an endorsement to your teacher certification, you must apply to WSU's add-on endorsement program.
+Once all coursework and testing requirements are met, you must submit a separate application to have the endorsement added to your certificate.
+More information and both applications can be found on the Office of Field and Certification website https://education.wsu.edu/undergradprograms/teachered/endorsements/